syne-tune/syne-tune/README.md

 )
 ```

-Note that SageMakerTune code is sent with the SageMaker Framework so that the `import sagemaker_tune.report`
+Note that SageMakerTune code is sent with the SageMaker Framework so that the `import syne_tune.report`
  that imports the reporter works when executing the training script, as such there is no need to install SageMaker Tune
  in the docker image of the SageMaker Framework.